Sitharaman reaffirms India’s commitment to fighting money laundering, terror financing; lauds FATF | Law-Order

 The Financial Action Task Force (FATF) is an inter-governmental body established in 1989 to combat money laundering, terrorist financing and other related threats to the integrity of the international financial system.

+The FATF Ministerial Meeting focussed on ministers' providing strategic direction, by endorsing the FATF's strategic priorities for the years 2022-24 and reinforcing ministers' commitment to ensure suitable funding for the delivery of the strategic priorities, the ministry said.

+The priorities are strengthening the FATF global network, FATF systems of mutual evaluations, enhancing international beneficial ownership transparency, increasing capabilities to more effectively recover criminal assets, leveraging digital transformation, ensuring sustainable funding for FATF strategic priorities, it said.

-The finance minister on Thursday extended support to the strategic priorities and reiterated India's commitment to provide necessary resources and support to the FATF in its endeavor as a global alliance against money laundering, terrorist financing and financing of proliferation of weapons of mass destruction, the Ministry of Finance said.
+Sitharaman extended support to the strategic priorities and said that India is committed to provide the necessary resources and support to the FATF in its endeavour as a global alliance against money laundering, terrorist financing and financing of proliferation of weapons of mass destruction, the ministry said.

 The Paris-based FATF has placed Pakistan on its grey list since June 2018 for failing to check money laundering, leading to terror financing, and was given a plan of action to complete it by October 2019.